 Four years later, in 1994, the IFRC was granted this same status.
 Juan Manuel Suárez del Toro, IFRC president at the time, described Observer Status as the organization’s “most important diplomatic tool.”
 It has allowed the Federation to strengthen its partnership with UN agencies like the Office for Coordination of Humanitarian Affairs (OCHA) and to speak out on a range of humanitarian issues including disaster mitigation and human rights.

-So when you read or see news of the UN convening, remember that our colleagues from the ICRC and the IFRC are there as well, serving as the eyes and ears of our global humanitarian network while advocating for the Fundamental Principles that unite us.
+So as the UN General Assembly kicks off this week, remember that our colleagues from the ICRC and the IFRC are there as well, serving as the eyes and ears of our global network while advocating for the humanitarian principles that unite us.

 |Photo credit: Christophe Lobry-Boulanger, IFRC|